denna211/UtilityCalculator/README.md

 Each PDF is identified by its own markers, so a file dropped on the wrong card gets filed on the right one automatically.
 Older Alectra bills carried the city water lines themselves.
 If one of those is loaded alongside a Guelph water bill for overlapping dates, the app warns about double counting rather than silently adding both.

 Every extracted field stays editable, so a failed read or an odd bill is just a matter of typing the numbers in.

+## Scanned bills

+Some bills print as a flat image with no text layer, which is common when a portal preview is printed to PDF rather than downloaded.
+There is nothing in the file to read, and OCR is not a fix: on a page scanned at roughly 550 pixels wide, the metering row is a few pixels tall and comes back as noise, which is worse than nothing because it produces plausible wrong dates.

+When the app finds no text it says so, renders page one inside the card at four times scale, and puts the cursor in the first date field so the numbers can be typed while looking at the page.
+Downloading the real statement PDF from the provider, rather than printing a preview, restores automatic reading.

 ## The calculation